-The new generation of GS-5220-16T2XV series has the cybersecurity feature to protect the switch management and enhance the security for mission-critical network without extra deployment cost and effort.
-The GS-5220-16T2XV expands its memory and upgrades the kernel of SSH and SSL protocols to provide strong protection against advanced threats.
+The new generation of GS-5220 LCD series has the cybersecurity feature to protect the switch management and enhance the security for mission-critical network without extra deployment cost and effort.
+The GS-5220 LCD series expands its memory and upgrades the kernel of SSH and SSL protocols to provide strong protection against advanced threats.
 It includes a range of cybersecurity features such as DHCP Snooping, IP Source Guard, ARP Inspection Protection, 802.1x port-based and Mac-based network access control, RADIUS and TACACS+ user accounts management, SNMPv3 authentication, and so on to complement it as an all-security solution.
-The network administrator can now construct highly-secure corporate networks with considerably less time and effort than before.
+The network administrator can now construct highly-secure corporate networks with considerably less time and effort than before

-Intuitive LCD Control
+Smart and Intuitive LCD Control

-The GS-5220-16T2XV and GS-5220-16T2XVR come with an intuitive touch panel on its front panel to greatly promote management efficiency in large-scale networks, such as enterprises, hotels, shopping malls, government buildings, and other public areas.
-It also features the following special management and status functions:
+PLANET unique Smart LCD PoE Switches provide intuitive touch panel on its front panel that facilitates the Ethernet management and PoE PD management.
+They greatly promote management efficiency in large-scale network, such as enterprises, hotels, shopping malls, government buildings and other public areas, and feature the following special management and status functions:

+- IP address, VLAN and QoS configuration

+- PoE management and status

-- IP address, VLAN and QoS configuration - Port management and status, and SFP information - Troubleshooting: Cable diagnostic and remote IP ping - Maintenance: Reboot, factory default and save configuration
+- Port management and status/SFP information

+- Troubleshooting: cable diagnostic and remote IP ping

+- Maintenance: reboot, factory default and save configuration